-10.2.5 4th step: Transfer analysis
+10.2.5 4th step: Reconciliation

-This step uses the RMF tool "Transfer Analysis". .
+10.2.5.1 1st Choice : switch to the newer module

-It's possible to transfer attribute type, definitions and values, links and views.
-As for views and attribute definition, the behaviour is now based upon the synchronization mechanism.
+This step uses the RMF tool "RMF > Reconcile > Transfer Analysis".
+It enables to transfer the attribute type, attribute definitions and values, links and views from the older to the newer module.

-A module processed with "Transfer Analysis" don't need to be tagged, because the definitions of attributes and views are duplicated from the previous version.
+A module processed with "Transfer Analysis" does not need to be tagged, because the definitions of attributes and views are duplicated from the previous version.